zoundibona/K8sWebhook/README.md

 At the end of this step, you will get CA cert and private key, server cert and private.
 The CA private key is not needed in kubernetes manifest file, only the CA cert is used to verify the server certificate

-## CHANGES IN DNS
+## &nbsp; STEP 2:  CHANGES IN KUBERNETES CORE DNS

 I am using server.webhook.com as the server dns name, since the API server must be able to resolve the dns name into an IP, I have added an entry in kubernetes core dns config map

+run the below command:  <br>
-run kubectl edit -n kube-system cm coredns to edit add a static entry.
+kubectl edit -n kube-system cm coredns <br>

+This will edit the configmap used for Kubernetes core DNS.
 See below file you will find a host entry that resolve the dns name to IP

-apiVersion: v1
-data:
-  Corefile: |2

     .:53 {